team-friendo/signalboost/README.md

 ansible-playbook -i inventory playbooks/main.yml -e env_file /path/to/development.env
 ```

-*Variation 2:*: If you would like to deploy secrets by decrypting the copy of `.env.gpg` under version control (and thus more likely to be up-to-date), add the `-e "deploy_method=blackbox"` flag.
+*Variation 2:*: If you are a member of Team Friendo and you would like to deploy secrets by decrypting the copy of `.env.gpg` under version control (and thus more likely to be up-to-date), add the `-e "deploy_method=blackbox"` flag.
 For example:

 ``` shell
 cd ansible